xmos/lib_device_control/doc/rst/lib_device_control.rst

 Reading over Device Control
 ---------------------------

-When the host requests a read from a controlled resource, endpoint 0 receives a device-to-host vendor request.
+When the host requests a read from a controlled resource, endpoint 0 receives a device-to-host Vendor request.

 .. literalinclude:: ../../examples/usb/device/src/endpoint0.xc
    :language: c